montero-melis/2021_cortex_RR_montero-melis-et-al/README.md

 This folder will by default only contain one file, `sp13_bfm_max.rds`.
 This is the model we fit to the original data from Shebani and Pulvermüller (details explained in Appendix B, see `appendices/`).
+Note that this is a large file and so it is stored via GitHub's LFS system.
+If you clone this repo from git, you might need to download this file explicitly because the repo it just contains a pointer to that file, see https://git-lfs.github.com/.

-It is also the folder in which the fitted models will be stored if you run the `analysis/analysis.Rmd` script.
-The models take a long time to run and they are also extremely large objects; that is why they are not included in this repository, except for the one that was already part of our Stage 1 submission.
+This is also the folder in which the fitted models will be stored if you run the `analysis/analysis.Rmd` script.
+The models take a long time to run and they are also extremely large objects; that is why they are not included in this repository, except for `sp13_bfm_max.rds`, which was already part of our Stage 1 submission.